|

 instead of the parking zone.
 A head crash can damage the

-surface of the platters causing data loss.
+surface of the platters

 WATER DAMAGED HARD DRIVE